ardhynugroho/nginx-nap/docs/source/deploy-nic.rst

 ====

 .. note::
-  This already installed for lab. hands-on session, you don't need to do anything.
+  This already installed in your lab deployment.

 About NGINX Private Registry Access
 ----